Rsantct/pe.audio.sys/pe.audio.sys/README.md

 ## Players control

-All commands prefixed with `players`:
+All commands prefixed with `player`:

     state                                   The playback state: play, pause or stop.